The beaches of Tulum are some of the best beaches in the world!

 The north beach in Tulum is probably one of the nicest public beaches I’ve been to in the world.

 Technically speaking, there three different beaches (although they all sort of blend together): Las Palmas beach at the southern end, Playa Paraiso (Paradise Beach) in the middle, and Playa Ruinas at the north near the Tulum ruins.
 The latter has stunningly gorgeous blue water and Mayan ruins on a cliff overlooking the beach at the far north end!
 Note that the far north end under the ruins is roped off from tourists as a turtle nesting ground.

 Unlike the south beach, Tulum’s north beaches have been shielded from too much development, plus the beachfront is wider, meaning there is a lot more open sand for laying out a towel and chilling away from the beach club crowd.

 Nonetheless, Tulum’s south beach is very much worth a visit in its own right.
-You can stay in a hotel there or rent a day bed at a beach club (see the section below for some suggestions on that front).
+You can stay in a botique hotel or resort there or rent a day bed at a beach club (see the section below for some suggestions on that front).